deadlyvipers/dojo_rules/README.md

 + This repository contains a list of dojo rules for the Deadly Vipers dojo.

-+ All Members should read the rules.
++ All Members should read the rules!

 [Link to Deadly Vipers Organization](https://github.com/deadlyvipers)